This 3-statement model template combines three key reports:

 How is the 3-statement model linked?

 Each financial statement is linked together with data from one report supporting the data on the other two.
-Income statement line items that link to the balance sheet and cash flow statement include.
-Here is an overview of the links between the statements:
+Income statement line items that link to the balance sheet and cash flow statement include:

 - Net income: The bottom calculation from the income statement appears on the balance sheet and cash flow statement.

 - Depreciation: Added back into cash flow statement.

 - Capital expenditure: deducted from the cash flow statement, which determines the amount for PP&E on the balance sheet.